ioBroker/ioBroker.js-controller/README.md

     * `alias.id.write` contains the ID of the object which will be set when alias is written
     * `alias.id.read` contains the ID of the object which will be mirrored to the alias object/state
 * `alias.read` can optionally contain a read script (will be evaluated) to calculate the alias value when the target state changes
-* `alias.write` can optionally contain a write-script (will be evaluated) to calculate the target value if the alias value is changed
+* `alias.write` can optionally contain a write script (will be evaluated) to calculate the target value if the alias value is changed

 Note, that alias states will be automatically scaled if the following conditions match: